Arizona Labor Laws – Wage and Hour

 Related topic covered on other pages include:

-Arizona does not have laws governing the payment of overtime.
+Arizona labor laws do not have laws governing the payment of overtime.
 Federal overtime laws apply.
 See FLSA: Overtime for more information regarding overtime requirements.

 Meals and Breaks